1

 Fault Detection, Diagnostics & Event Logging

-A strong BMS supports troubleshooting and compliance through:
+A strong BMS supports troubleshooting, compliance, and operational reliability through:

 - Fault detection and classification